hoeyi/Ozym/README.md

 | Script | Usage |
 |:--- |:--- |
-| **MigrateNjordFinanceModel** | Updates the destintation database set in the startup project connection string using the `FinanceDbContext`.
+| **MigrateNjordWorksModel** | Updates the destintation database set in the startup project connection string using the `FinanceDbContext`.
 | **MigrateNjordIdentityModel** | Updates the destination database set in the startup project connection string using the `IdentityDbContext`.

 ## Commit Message Guidelines ##